 Chigi Codex, early Renaissance, Franco-Flemish, Ghent, illuminations, Johannes Ockeghem, Josquin des Prez, L'Homme armé, Master of the Hortulus Animae, Ottaviano Petrucci

 An illuminated opening from the Chigi Codex featuring the Kyrie of Ockeghem‘s Missa Ecce ancilla Domini.

-We have underlined elsewhere, the importance of such collections of musical pieces as the Rossi Codex.
-Music that might otherwise have disappeared is kept because it is included in a collection.
+We have underlined elsewhere the importance of such collections of musical pieces as the Rossi Codex.
+Music that might otherwise have disappeared is kept because it is included in an array.
 There is a second copy, so to speak, that is incorporated in the compendium.
-Furthermore, a Codex provides an overview at the music of a certain period.
+Furthermore, a Codex provides an overview of the music of a certain period.
 The Chigi Codex is one such collection.

-The Chigi Codex dates back to between 1498 and 1503, and is therefore just a tad more recent that the Rossi Codex.
-Moreover, unlike the Rossi Codex it contains sacred music, masses mainly, five of which are set to a secular melody entitled L’Homme armé.
+The Chigi Codex dates back to between 1498 and 1503 and is therefore just a tad more recent than the Rossi Codex.
+Moreover, unlike the Rossi Codex, it contains sacred music, masses mainly, five of which are set to a secular melody entitled L’Homme armé.
 As well, it was probably commissioned by Philip I of Castile.